Home How it works Tutors Subjects Insights FAQ Check Urdu Availability

 Are Still Available

-Tell us your child's paper (First or Second Language), level, board, and exam session.
-We will advise honestly on what preparation should look like from where they stand now.
+Tell us your child's board, level, and exam session.
+We will advise honestly on what the preparation should cover from where they stand now.

 1

-Send a WhatsAppTell us paper, board, level and exam session
+Send a WhatsAppTell us subject, board, level and exam session

 2